SpektraSystems/Microsoft-Cloud-Workshop/bigdata-and-visualization/README.md

 ## Verify Azure Access

 Open a browser instance in private or incognito mode and login to [Microsoft Azure Portal](https://portal.azure.com) using the credentials provided.
+In Azure portal you can navigate to the Resource groups to see the pre-deployed Resource group.
+* You should use the existing Resource group during the lab.

 > Note: You might have an existing Azure Credential.
 For the pre-provisioned environment, new Microsoft Azure environment is provisioned and new AAD user is created for you.
 To prevent conflict with your existing accounts, it is advised to use In Private mode of IE / IE Edge or Incognito mode of Chrome browser.